 The Great American Beer Festival has partnered with ZeroHero, Ecosyste.ms and the Alliance for Sustainable Colorado to not only create a more sustainable festival, but to also educate on what is being done and what can be done to preserve our planet’s limited resources.

-Stop by to ask questions, learn green practices and collaborate with sustainable companies and brewery representatives featured in the Sustainability Pavilion.
+Stop by to ask questions, learn green practices and collaborate with local, sustainable company representatives featured in the Sustainability Pavilion.

 Stop by to chat with leading experts in the industry doing sustainable practices in their breweries.
 Find out what breweries are doing…how you can help…and get inspired through one-on-one conversations.